wswebcreation/protractor-image-comparison/README.md

 - two helper methods `saveScreen` and `saveElement` for saving images.
 - **NEW** a helper `saveFullPageScreens` and a comparison method `checkFullPageScreen` for saving and comparing a fullpage screenshot.

-The comparison methods return a result in percentages like `0` or `3.94`.
+The comparison methods return a result in percentages like `0` or `3.94`, or when `rawMisMatchPercentage:true` it can return a percentage like `0.00244322` .

-*protractor-image-comparison* can work with Jasmine and Cucumber.js.
-See [Examples](./docs/examples.md) for or a *protractor*-config setup, or a Jasmine or a CucumberJS implementation.
+*protractor-image-comparison* can work with Jasmine, Mocha and Cucumber.js.
+See [Examples](./docs/examples.md) for or a Jasmine implementation.

 More information about the **methods** can be found [here](./docs/methods.md).

+## Ouput
+To see example of the output please check [here](./docs/output.md)

 ## Conventions
 See [conventions.md](./docs/conventions.md).